JONSASSE/432-2018/slides/class13/README.md

-Kaylee Sarna |	Income Level and how it predicts systolic blood pressure in African Americans Age 25 and older Sandra Silva Camargo |	Predicting mortality after a prostate cancer diagnosis Andrew Tang	| Repair, Reconstruct, or Resect: The Fate of the Perforated Esophagus Sneha Vakamudi	| Does Anticoagulation Prevent Thrombus Formation in Cardiac Amyloidosis?
+Kaylee Sarna |	Income Level and how it predicts systolic blood pressure in African Americans Age 25 and older Sandra Silva Camargo |	Predicting mortality after a prostate cancer diagnosis Andrew Tang	| Repair, Reconstruct, or Resect: The Fate of the Perforated Esophagus Vinh Trinh | Predicting Student Academic Performance and Alcohol Consumption Sneha Vakamudi	| Does Anticoagulation Prevent Thrombus Formation in Cardiac Amyloidosis?
 Frances Wang	| Predicting Development and Time to Onset of Depression in Multiple Sclerosis Patients Ruipeng Wei	| Relationships in Body Dimensions
+Peter Wilkinson | Correlation of Heath factors to BMI and Sleep Trouble Bilal Zonjy | The Financial Meltdown and house prices in Ames, Iowa